TE Jacob Hollister returns to Seahawks as practice squad member

 Hollister’s signing gave Seattle four tight ends with Dissly out — Noah Fant and Colby Parkinson on the 53-man roster and Hollister and Tyler Mabry on the practice squad.

-Seattle will assuredly elevate another tight end to have three on the roster, and that role may more likely go to Mabry since he has been with the team for the last three years, mostly on the practice squad, but having played in eight games last season.
+Seattle will assuredly elevate another tight end to have three on the roster, and that role might more likely go to Mabry since he has been with the team for the past three years, mostly on the practice squad, but having played in eight games last season.

-But Hollister obviously has lots of experience too, including his 27 games with Seattle in 2019 and 2020 when he caught 66 passes and six touchdowns.
+But Hollister obviously has lots of experience, too, including his 27 games with Seattle in 2019 and 2020 when he caught 66 passes and six touchdowns.

 Hollister spent 2021 with Buffalo and Jacksonville.

 He began this year with the Raiders before a knee injury led to an injury settlement.
 He signed with the Vikings practice squad and played one game there before re-signing with the Raiders’ 53-man roster in November.
-But after three games there, used solely on special teams, he was again waived.
+But after three games there, solely on special teams, he was again waived.

 While the locker room and many of the people remain the same in Seattle, what isn’t is the offense.

-Shane Waldron took over as coordinator last season and Hollister said the verbiage in particular is quite a bit different.
-So picking that up quickly enough to play will be the challenge for Hollister, if the Seahawks want to try to use him this week.
+Shane Waldron took over as coordinator last season, and Hollister said the verbiage in particular is quite a bit different.
+So, picking that up quickly enough to play will be the challenge for Hollister, if the Seahawks want to try to use him this week.

 But Hollister said it’s worth it to try to get back on the field as a Seahawk.

-He grew up in Bend, Oregon, where his favorite team as a kid was the Seahawks.
+He grew up in Bend, Oregon, where as a kid his favorite team was the Seahawks.

-Thursday he recalled for reporters that one of the best birthdays he had along with his twin brother Cody — now a tight end with the Tennessee Titans — came when they were 8 or 9 years old and their father surprised them with tickets to a Seahawks game.
+Thursday he recalled for reporters that one of the best birthdays he had along with twin brother Cody — now a tight end with the Tennessee Titans — came when they were 8 or 9 years old and their father surprised them with tickets to a Seahawks game.

 Their father had coerced them to go to the airport with him early in the morning with a story that they were there to pick up one of his friends.

-“We were just sitting there super tired, and he handed us two Seahawks tickets and we were like ‘no way,’” Hollister, now 29, recalled.
+“We were just sitting there super tired, and he handed us two Seahawks tickets and we were like, ‘No way,’” Hollister, now 29, recalled.
 “It was pretty awesome.
 A good memory, for sure.”

-He’s hoping now that maybe he can make a few more good Seahawks memories for as much as the season as if left.
+He’s hoping now that maybe he can make a few more good Seahawks memories during what’s left of the season.

 “Hopefully we end up going to the playoffs,” he said.
 “But even if there is only a week-and-a-half left it’s a special place here.
 So that was a big part of me coming back, just the experience that I had here before.”

-Lockett up to limited, Goodwin again out
+Lockett up to limited; Goodwin again out

-Receiver Tyler Lockett was upgraded to being a limited participant in practice Thursday after having been listed as out on Wednesday, yet another strong indication that he is on track to play against the Jets Sunday.
+Receiver Tyler Lockett was upgraded to being a limited participant in practice Thursday after having been listed as out Wednesday, yet another strong indication that he is on track to play Sunday against the Jets.

 Lockett suffered a broken bone in his left hand Dec.
 15 against the 49ers and sat out the 24-10 loss to Kansas City on Saturday — just the third regular-season game he has missed in his eight-year career.